MicrosoftDocs/azure-media-services/media-services/latest/subclip_media_sdk_how_to.md

 You may want your viewers to play only a section of a video.
 There are a few ways to accomplish this:

 1. Use an [asset filter](subclip_media_portal_how_to.md).
-1. Submit subclipping jobs with the standard encoder on an output asset and use the [CopyVideo](/rest/api/media/transforms/create-or-update?tabs=HTTP#copyvideo) and [CopyAudio](/rest/api/media/transforms/create-or-update?tabs=HTTP#copyaudio) preset to copy the source audio and video from the top bitrate and generate a single clip.
+1. Submit a subclipping job with the standard encoder on an output asset using REST or an SDK.

 For this example, you will use the subclipping job submission method using an SDK.